t-jor/Powerflow-Project/README.md

 Both marketing sources (AppsFlyer and Google Ads) track users based on a unique `device_id`.
 In this dataset, each device corresponds to exactly one user — allowing consistent attribution and cost allocation across all tables.

-AppsFlyer provides *user-level acquisition costs* directly within its data, while Google Ads only contains *device-level attribution details* (campaign and attribution date).
+- **AppsFlyer:** provides *user-level acquisition costs* directly within its data, while
+- **Google Ads:** only contains *device-level attribution details* (campaign and attribution date).
 Standardized campaign cost information is therefore added later via a separate seed file.
+- **In-app transactions:** delivers user purchase and revenue data.

 ---